+Blackberry Playbook

-Blackberry Playbook Ever since iPad exploded onto the scene, virtually all of Apple's competitors have been scrambling to one-up it.
+Ever since iPad exploded onto the scene, virtually all of Apple's competitors have been scrambling to one-up it.
 The first tablet PC to get that job done (in the opinion of some critics) is BlackBerry's PlayBook, which is coming out in early 2011.
-The standard version will have a dual-core processor, the BlackBerry Tablet OS, a 7-inch touch-screen and it will weigh less than 1 pound.
+The standard version will have a dual-core processor, the BlackBerry Tablet / OS, a 7-inch touch-screen and it will weigh less than 1 pound.
 It'll be Wi-Fi enabled with 3G and 4G versions to follow.

 Projected list price: Rumored to go for \$499+.

+Leon Ferguson

-60 | GEEK 411 | UAT STUDENT LIFE MAGAZINE HI.
-ARE YOU BUSY?
-I NEED SOME ASSISTANCE MEET THE SOME ASSISTANCE The staff at UAT is as passionate about technology as the students and faculty.
-And, they are just as passionate about their mission to assist students in every facet of their college experience.
-We are unique because we have created, and continually nurture, a community of students and staff-self-styled geeks, many of them whose personal and professional lives revolve around technology.
-Leon Ferguson Communications Coordinator / BS from Furman University MEET THE ENTIRE UAT STAFF AT www.uat.edu/staff Leon comes from Protland, Oregon.
-As a Communications Coordinator, he takes calls and emails answering questions about UAT and meets with students after their campus tours.
-Leon found out about UAT himself about two years ago when he was looking into grad schools and seeking a dry climate.
+Leon comes from Protland, Oregon.
+As a Communications Coordinator, he takes calls and e answering questions about UAT and meets with students after their campus tours.
+Leon found doubt about UAT himself about two years ago when he was looking into grad schools and seeking a dry climate.
 Always interested in the science of learning, Leon's goal is to become a professor of Cognitive Science one day.